antmicro/kenning/README.md

 ## Inspecting Kenning modules from CLI

-Kenning provides two tools to display some information about the available classes: `kenning.scenarios.list_classses` and `kenning.scenarios.class_info`.
+Kenning provides two tools for displaying information about available classes: `kenning.scenarios.list_classses` and `kenning.scenarios.class_info`.

 The first script can be executed as follows: